ondiekelijah/teksade/README.md

 - Contribute on [GitHub](https://github.com/ondiekelijah/teksade): Team up with our open-source tribe, pitch fresh ideas, and boost our projects with your code contributions.

 Be a part of our mission to unite tech enthusiasts globally! 🚀

+## License

+This project is licensed under the terms of the [MIT License](https://opensource.org/license/mit/).